MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

       For GET methods, the request URL is shown, and for POST methods, the request body is shown.

-      The sample request is used to make a sample call to your endpoint, prior to creation, or any time you select **Test**.
+      The sample request is used to make a sample call to your endpoint, prior to creation, or anytime you select **Test**.

    8. **Sample Response**: The **Sample response** is an example of the JSON data returned in a successful response from your API endpoint.
 Any data returned in the response can be referenced in your rules.
 The sample you provide here is shown as you create rules.